brahmosjs/brahmos/README.md

 Supercharged JavaScript library to build user interfaces with modern React API and native templates.

+Brahmos supports all the APIs of React including the upcoming concurrent mode APIs and the existing ones.
+It has its own custom fiber architecture and concurrent mode implementation to support the concurrent UI patterns.

 ## Installation

 [Create a New Brahmos App](https://www.npmjs.com/package/create-brahmos-app) if you're looking for a powerful JavaScript toolchain.